ghsmith/SVSUtil/README.md

 The positions of the TIFF headers and contiguous blocks of tiles in the SVS file are maintained.
 The recolored SVS file is the same size as the original SVS file.
-If the recolored tiles do not fit into the space avaialble in the SVS file, reducing the JPEG compression quality by one (e.g., from 87 to 86) usually allows the recolored tiles to fit into the space available.
+If the recolored tiles do not fit into the space avaialble in the SVS file, either use the resize option or reducing the JPEG compression quality by one (e.g., from 87 to 86), which usually allows the recolored tiles to fit into the space available.

 ```
 usage: java -jar svsutil.jar colorutil [options] svs_file_name
+ -n,--norecolor       if specified, tiles are rewritten at specified
+                      quality, but not recolored (default = do recolor)
--q,--quality <arg>   JPEG compression quality, integer 0 - 100 (default = 87)
+ -q,--quality <arg>   JPEG compression quality, integer 0 - 100 (default =
+                      87)
+ -r,--resize          if specified, allow program to resize the SVS file
+                      (default = do not resize file)
--s,--skip <arg>      skip this many tiles when recoloring; used to create interesting patterns of raw/recolored tiles, integer (default = 0)
+ -s,--skip <arg>      skip this many tiles when recoloring; used to create
+                      interesting patterns of raw/recolored tiles, integer
+                      (default = 0)
  -t,--threads <arg>   number of parallel threads, integer (default = 4)
 ```

 The following SVS was created using this command line: